kpieper876/Merge-Notes/README.md

 ## Install

-Copy this folder to <vault>/.obsidian/plugins/merge-notes/, then enable **Merge Notes** under Settings → Community plugins.
+Copy this folder to <vault>/.obsidian/plugins/Power-Merge-Notes/, then enable **Power Merge Notes** under Settings → Community plugins.

 To build from source: